This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Increase heat to medium-high and add wine.
-Simmer wine, stirring as needed until the wine is reduced by half, about 3 minutes.
+• Reduce the heat to medium, and add 2 teaspoons minced garlic.
+Cook for 30 seconds, until the garlic is fragrant.
+Increase the heat to medium-high and add ½ cup white wine.
+Simmer the wine, stirring as needed until it has reduced by half, about 3 minutes.

-• Turn heat to high and add the chicken stock, lemon zest, lemon juice and capers to the pan.
-Cook until sauce is reduced by half, about ยฝ cup, 8 to 10 minutes.
+• Turn the heat to high and add 1 cup chicken broth, 2 teaspoons lemon zest, 2 tablespoons lemon juice, and 2 tablespoons rinsed capers, if using.
+Cook until the sauce has reduced, about 8 to 10 minutes.

-• Garnish scallops with chopped dill, chives and serve immediately with lemon wedges.
+• Garnish with fresh dill and lemon wedges.

 Notes